antihax/BitWiseFramework/docs/class_bit_stream_writer.md

 )
 ```

-Writes a half-precision vector to the bitstream.
+Writes a half-precision vector [48 bits] to the bitstream.
 Useful when precision can be sacrificed for bandwidth.

 **Parameters**: